okanakgul/Ocelot/docs/features/authentication.rst

         services.AddOcelot();
     }

-Then map the authentication provider key to a Route in your configuration e.g.
+Then map the authentication provider key to a ReRoute in your configuration e.g.

 .. code-block:: json

-    "Routes": [{
+    "ReRoutes": [{
             "DownstreamHostAndPorts": [
                 {
                     "Host": "localhost",